Trump escalates retribution campaign with charges against Comey and threats against liberal groups - Boston News, Weather, Sports | WHDH 7News

 A widespread pressure campaign

-He has also stripped Secret Service protection from a slew of former officials, including his 2024 Democratic rival, Kamala Harris, members of former President Joe Biden’s family, and people who have fallen from favor, including his onetime national security adviser John Bolton and his former Secretary of State Mike Pompeo.
+He has also stripped Secret Service protection from a slew of former officials, including his 2024 Democratic rival, Kamala Harris, members of former President Joe Biden’s family, and people who’ve fallen from favor, including his onetime national security adviser John Bolton and his former Secretary of State Mike Pompeo.

 Trump has also targeted major institutions, revoking security clearances for attorneys at law firms he disfavors, pulling billions of dollars in federal research funds from elite universities, and securing multimillion-dollar settlements against media organizations in lawsuits that were widely regarded as weak cases.